aeternity/aepp-sdk-docs/CLI.md

-  help        Help about any command inspect     Inspect an object of the blockchain name        A brief description of your command wallet      Interact with a wallet
+  help        Help about any command inspect     Inspect an object of the blockchain name        A brief description of your command account    Interact with an account

 Flags:
   -c, --config string   config file to load (defaults to $HOME/.aeternity/config.yaml